Table of Contents

 Identify Your Long-Term Goals

-Then what do you have to do to get them?
+Thus, what do you have to do to get them?
 Which subjects should you focus on?

 Break Down Your Long-Term Goals into Short-Term Goals

-Doing this will help you stay on track and measure your progress easily.
+Simplify your long-term goals into smaller, manageable short-term goals.
+This will help you stay on track and measure your progress easily.

 Prioritize Your Goals

-That’s why prioritizing your goals will help you allocate your time and resources more effectively.
+Additionally, prioritizing your goals will help you allocate your time and resources more effectively.

 Choose a Quiet Place